ammarbajaber90/business_data_analysis_projects/README.md

 # business_data_analysis_projects
-These are the projects done in the online course from Udacity Business Analysis Nanodegree program.
+These are the projects done in the online course of Udacity Business Analysis Nanodegree program.